 PROCUREMENT CENTER OF EXCELLENCE TEAM

-The Procurement Center of Excellence Team based at the Fiji Procurement office.
+The Procurement Center of Excellence Team is based at the Fiji Procurement office.
 Their task is to provide knowledge based services to Agencies to drive efficiency, repeatability and best practice in government procurement.
 Apart from process reviews, best practice implementation, and contract monitoring, they will be conducting Procurement Training to promote Procurement excellence across Government.
 Agencies are encouraged to use the Team to raise Procurement Awareness in their Agencies.